eaobservatory/hedwig/doc/user/proposal_create.rst

 Please check that the fixed information presented on the page is correct before proceeding.
-This information comprises the facility, semester and queue for which you are creating a proposal and your name.
+This information comprises the facility, semester and queue for which you are creating a proposal, the type of call and your name.

 Each queue will have a list of applicable affiliations.
 You should select the affiliation which applies to you personally.